-The minor in management consulting is available to students in all schools and departments at USC.
-It involves learning about how professional consultants assist organizations/businesses to identify and address business related issues and problems.
+The minor in management consulting is available to students in all schools and departments except the Marshall School of Business.
+It involves learning about how professional consultants assist organizations/ businesses to identify and address business related issues and problems.
 A student can typically learn about the following steps related to consulting: entry, diagnosis, analysis, feedback and implementation.

-This minor provides the opportunity for nonbusiness majors to gain understanding of the basic concepts and tools of these business subjects.
+This minor provides the opportunity for non-business majors to gain understanding of the basic concepts and tools of these business subjects.
 To enroll, students must have completed a minimum of 48 units of college-level courses and attained a minimum overall GPA of 2.75.
 Successful completion of this minor requires a minimum GPA of 2.0 in the following courses:

-COURSE REQUIREMENTS UNITS
+COURSE REQUIRE MENTS L JNITS

 BUAD 304 Leading Organizations 4

 MOR 462 Management Consulting 4

 Electives

 Choose three o courses from the following

 (12 units):

 IOM 455 Project Management 4

 MOR 421 Social and Ethical Issues

 in Business 4

 MOR 461 Design of Effective

 Organizations 4

-MOR 463 Organization Change and 1
+MOR 463 Organization Change and

 Development 4

 MOR 467 Strategic Management

 of Technology and

 Innovation 4

 MOR 473 Designing and Leading

 Teams 4